kubeovn/docs/docs/advance/node-local-dns.en.md

 Modify the kubelet configuration file on each node, modify the clusterDNS field in /var/lib/kubelet/config.yaml to the local dns ip 169.254.20.10, and then restart the kubelet service.

-### kube-ovn corresponding DNS configuration
+### Kube-OVN corresponding DNS configuration

-After deploying the nodelocaldnscache component of k8s, kube-ovn needs to make the following modifications:
+After deploying the Nodelocal DNScache component of Kubernetes, Kube-OVN needs to make the following modifications:

-#### underlay subnet enable u2o switch
+#### Underlay subnet enable U2O switch

-If the underlay subnet needs to use the local DNS function, you need to enable the u2o function, that is, configure spec.u2oInterconnection = true in kubectl edit subnet {your subnet}.
+If the underlay subnet needs to use the local DNS function, you need to enable the U2O function, that is, configure spec.u2oInterconnection = true in kubectl edit subnet {your subnet}.
 If it is an overlay subnet, this step is not required.

-#### Specify the corresponding local dns ip for kube-ovn-controller
+#### Specify the corresponding local DNS ip for kube-ovn-controller

 ```bash
 kubectl edit deployment kube-ovn-controller -n kube-system